code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-04-spring-jms-activemq-example.md

 ---
 title: "Spring JMS ActiveMQ Example"
 permalink: /spring-jms-activemq-example.html
-excerpt: "A detailed step-by-step tutorial on how to connect to ActiveMQ using Spring JMS and Spring Boot."
+excerpt: "A detailed step-by-step tutorial on how to connect to Apache ActiveMQ using Spring JMS and Spring Boot."
 date: 2017-05-04
 last_modified_at: 2018-12-12
 header: